spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

   *  When the payment is failed, a `PaymentAuthorizationFailed` message is returned.
 12. Further on, the order is processed through the OMS.

-All payment related messages are handled by `\Spryker\Zed\Payment\Communication\Plugin\MessageBroker\PaymentOperationsMessageHandlerPlugin`, which is registered in `MessageBrokerDependencyProvider`.
+All payment related messages mentioned above are handled by the `\Spryker\Zed\Payment\Communication\Plugin\MessageBroker\PaymentOperationsMessageHandlerPlugin`, which is registered in the `MessageBrokerDependencyProvider`.

+### Example integration

 To check out how the integration works, see this [example application](https://github.com/spryker-projects/spa-checkout-glue-with-stripe).